 As a general guideline, each board or commission should be comprised of a diverse population representing a wide range of groups and interests.

 Members must be Golden Valley residents but need not have expertise in any particular area.
 Willingness to serve and be involved are the most important attributes of members.
-There is an exception to this rule for the Human Services Commission, which also includes five community or business members.

 The City Council will not consider applications for appointment to any board or commission from City of Golden Valley employees, including full-time, part-time, seasonal temporary, part-time, paid-on-call firefighters or contract employees if such appointment could cause a conflict of interest.